axl8652/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
 - ELK server can be managed remotely.
 - Deployment is quick with easier maintainance.
 - Deployments with virtually no downtime.